 Today I found myself irritable, annoyed and energy deficient.
-We’d run out of chocolate and I really wanted it.
+We’d run out of chocolate and I really needed the sugar rush.
 I’d woken up early and taken full benefit of the beautiful weather, post school drop off, I went for a run.
 An hour and 5.6 miles later, surely, I’d earned it.
 I didn’t care that I looked a mess or that my cranky daughter was sleepy, she would just have to nap in the car, en route to Tesco.
 On balance, chocolate makes me happy and happy Mummy= happy Baby, in reality I was doing this for her…right?

 I also struggle from a degree of anxiety (self-diagnosed) which I disguise well, I find the concept of relaxing difficult.
 I know it’s importance, I just find it difficult to convince my mind to do it, I have this habitual need to be doing something all the time.
 Some studies suggest that in small quantities sugar can act as a stimulant, much like caffeine it can provide a source of energy.
 The difference is that after a small burst of energy, it’s often followed by a sugar low, fatigue and irritability.